HandaArchitect/obsidian-banner-snippet/README.md

 A banner icon can be added by making a callout.
 For example, `> [!banner-icon] <icon>`.
 Replace *\<icon\>* with an emoji.

-The banner should now look like the following iamge.
+The banner should now look like the following image.

 ![Banner Icon](https://github.com/HandaArchitect/obsidian-banner-snippet/blob/88a18587e1f800039b723db590bb8c30ab1eb21e/Images/banner-icon-2.png)